2025-2026 / GBLX2147-1

 Being able to consider working in a cross-disciplinary approach;

-Being able to integrate theoretical knowledge into the project of landscape architecture (especially hydrology and ecosystemic services);
+Being able to integrate theoretical knowledge into the project of landscape architecture;

 Being able to develop a collective work methodology and individual one.

-This course aims to help students in building their own consistent reflection, from a "targeted" analysis (cf. Bernard Lassus, Analyse inventive, in Mouvance, volume 1) to a spatialised answer of the project, more focused on the time-space process of its production - including territorial, political, social, historic characteristics - than the esthetical form of it.
+This course aims to help students in building their own consistent approach, starting from a careful reading and a site-specific analysis precise and site-specific analysis (cf. Bernard Lassus, Analyse inventive, in Mouvance, volume 1), and leading to a spatial response, more focused on the time-space process of its production than an aesthetic shape - including territorial, political, social, historic characteristics - than the esthetical form of it.

 Prerequisite knowledge and skills